 Okay, first of all, if you can draw, I’m jealous.
 Secondly, if you love to draw and you’re vegan, use a blog to share your art with the world!

 Whether it’s posters, comics, short stories, whatever you’re being pulled to, you could use your skills to communicate the practice of compassion in society.

-Beyond publishing your work online, having a blog will keep you accountable to creating art consistently, which means you’ll get better.
+Beyond publishing your work online, having a blog will keep you accountable for creating art consistently, which means you’ll get better.

 Help animals by telling stories through your art.
-Because there aren’t many art blogs in existance, your blog would instantly be unique.
+Because there aren’t many art blogs in existence, your blog would instantly be unique.

 10) Vegan Marketing Blog

 With the rapid growth of vegan businesses all fighting for attention, there’s a real opportunity to teach these ethical businesses how to increase their visibility online.